mikaelapisani/google-trends/README.md

 ### TTU cluster
 1. It is necessary to have installed conda.
-   Follow these guide if it is not installed:
+   Follow this guide if it is not installed:
    http://www.depts.ttu.edu/hpcc/userguides/application_guides/python.local_installation.php

 2. Create virtualenv: